Forbes list of the world's highest-paid musicians

-The highest-paid musicians in the world have been reported annually by Forbes since at least 1987.
+The highest-paid musicians in the world have been reported annually by Forbes since 1987.
 For measurement, the magazine used pretax earnings—before deducting fees for agents, managers or lawyers.
-Most of the lists were estimated within a June-to-June scoring period, except for 1999, 2021, and 2022 when a calendar year period was used instead.
+Most of the lists were estimated within a June-to-June scoring period, except for 1999–2000 and 2021 onwards when a calendar year period was used instead.

 U2 became the annual highest-paid musician five times, more than any other act.
 They were also the highest-paid music group in a record eight different years.
 Michael Jackson became the first musician to earn over $100 million in a year (1989), and has become the highest-paid male soloist a record seven times.
 Dr. Dre currently holds the record for the highest annual earnings for a musician, collecting $620 million in 2014, mainly through the sales of his headphone-manufacturing company, Beats Electronics.

 Madonna is the first woman in music to earn $100 million for a year (2009) and has become the highest-paid female musician a record 11 times.
 Taylor Swift remains the female musician with the highest official annual earnings ever with $185 million in 2019, breaking the previous record set by herself in 2016 with $170 million.